mjkim21-dev/mjkim.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Microcontroller Selection
 ### My Contribution to the Team
-For this subsystem, I am responsible for creating a bluetooth subssystem, my goal is to send and receive information to a host bluetooth.
+For this subsystem, I am responsible for creating a bluetooth subssystem, my goal is to send and receive information.
+Subsystem A3 is in charge of Bluetooth communication.
+We plan to use Bluetooth Low Energy (BLE) in this and A3 will be the clientin the controller side of the project.

 ### ESP32-S3-WROOM-1-N4 pinout
- **Highlight the pins I plan to use or will be associated with my part**

   ![PinOut](ESP-pin.png)